TheWilley/Minecraft-Glyph-Database/README.md

    ```sh
    npm i
    ```
-2. Move the generated JSON file into the `public` folder inside the `webpage` directory.
+2. Move the generated JSON file from the `dist` folder inside the `generator` directory into the `public` folder inside the `webpage` directory.
 3. In the `.env` file, set the `VITE_FILE` variable to the name of your JSON file (default is `glyphs.json`).
 4. Build the webpage:
    ```sh